UCL/simstock/docs/source/simstockqgis.rst

 -----------
 Certain settings can be edited in the `config.json` file if necessary.
 Some of thee have already been mentioned in the section on :ref:`Important config settings`, however for completeness they are listed here again.

+.. admonition:: Accessing the config file \ \

 	The config file can be accessed by clicking the link in the plugin interface.
    If this does not work, you can navigate manually to the plugin directory.
 To locate this directory, go to Settings -> User Profiles -> Open Active Profile Folder from the top bar of QGIS.
 This will open a file browser showing the QGIS profile folder.
 Using this file browser, open the folder named `python`.
 Next, open the folder named `plugins` and then `simstock_qgis`.
 You should see the `config.json` file in this folder.

 .. admonition:: Editable config settings \ \

    Currently editable fields and what they represent:

-   *  **Low temperature threshold:** Number of hours *below* this operative temperature threshold will be reported in the results (default: 18C).
-   *  **High temperature threshold:** Number of hours *above* this operative temperature threshold will be reported in the results (default: 28C).
    *  **CRS:** Coordinate reference system for the current project (default: `epsg:27700`).
+   *  **Shading buffer radius - m:** The radius within which surrounding buildings from other BIs will be included as shading.
+A larger radius will increase simulation time (default: 50m).
    *  **epw:** Name of the weather file used for simulations.
 The specified file must be located in the cwd.
+   *  **Low temperature threshold:** Number of hours *below* this operative temperature threshold will be reported in the results (default: 18C).
+   *  **High temperature threshold:** Number of hours *above* this operative temperature threshold will be reported in the results (default: 28C).

 In the future, it is aimed to move these settings into the main plugin interface to avoid users needing to access the plugin directory and simplify the process.